SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/SRM/Advanced_SRM_settings.md

   By default, up to DataMiner 9.5.12, this is set to *PT0S*, which means no hysteresis is applied.
 From DataMiner 9.5.13 onwards, the default value is 10 minutes.

 - **FunctionActivationTimeout**: When a booking is scheduled to start immediately, its assigned function DVEs will get activated, because the booking will fail to start if one of those DVEs is not active.
-From DataMiner 10.4.0 [CU4]/10.4.7 onwards, this setting is available to define the timeout after which a booking will fail to start.
+From DataMiner 10.4.0 [CU4]/10.4.7 onwards, this setting is available to define after how much time a booking will be considered to have failed to start if the function DVEs are still not activated.
 The default value is 1 minute.
 Prior to DataMiner 10.4.0 [CU4]/10.4.7, this default value is always used.<!-- RN 39672 -->

 - **SkipDcfLinks**: When a booking starts, DCF connections are created between the function DVEs of the assigned resources.
 They get deleted again when the booking finishes.
 From DataMiner 10.4.8/10.5.0 onwards, this setting is available to disable this start and end action.
 The default value is false.<!-- RN 39446 -->